terraform-google-modules/terraform-example-foundation/0-bootstrap/README-Jenkins.md

 1. You can now move to the instructions in the step [1-org](../1-org/README.md).

-### Optional Variables

-Some variables used to deploy the step have default values, check if you want to change those values before doing the deploy.
-For more information check in the section [Inputs](./modules/jenkins-agent/README.md#Inputs) the variables not required.

 ## Contributing

 Refer to the [contribution guidelines](../CONTRIBUTING.md) for